ZhouSusan/EmailAdministration/README.md

 # Email Administration
 <hr>
-<h1>Scenario: You are an IT Support Administrator Specialist and are charged with the tast of creating email accounts for a new hire. </h1>
+<h1>Scenario: You are an IT Support Administrator Specialist and are charged with the task of creating email accounts for a new hire. </h1>
 <p>Application's features: </p>
 <ul>
     <li>Generate email: firstName.lastName@department.company.com</li>